ni/measurement-plugin-python/CONTRIBUTING.md

 ## Using VS code Test Explorer extension(UI)

-Install and configure the `Python Test Explorer for Visual Studio code` extension to execute/debug the tests using UI.
+Install and configure the `Python Test Explorer for Visual Studio Code` extension to execute/debug the tests using UI.
 For more details related to the extension, refer [here](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter).

 ## Steps to generate code coverage report